DariuszOkonski/ContactKeeperApp/README.md

 - wait till node_modules show up in main folder as well as in server and client folder

-- than start application by running command:
+- then start application by running command:

 ### npm run start:dev